Sheriff Daron Hall Working To Reduce Jail Population During COVID-19 National Public Health Emergency

 In an effort to reduce chances of exposure to COVID-19, beginning Monday March 16, inmate visits will be video only.

-THE VIDEO VISITATION SCHEDULING PROCEDURE IS AS FOLLOWS:
+THE VIDEO VISITATION PROCEDURE IS AS FOLLOWS:

 NEWS RELEASE: Inmate Death